-Common questions are: is this area safe, what are schools like, do you think we would like this neighborhood, and what is the makeup of the area?
-Obviously, you as a real estate professional should know local statistics.
+Common questions are: is this area safe?
+What are the schools like?
+Do you think we would like this neighborhood?
+What is the makeup of the area?
+Obviously, you, as a real estate professional, should know local statistics.
 You should be able to answer questions quickly, but remember that a “safe” area to one buyer may not mean the same thing to another, and you must always guide them back to impartial third-party sources for that data.

 Another way to ensure you are not unintentionally steering is to always keep up with real estate laws and your state’s protected classes and continually educate yourself in your industry.

-Laws change, and agents can get so busy in the day-to-day activities that without intentional effort, you can easily slip into the practice of steering your buyers.
+Laws change, and agents can get so busy in their day-to-day activities that without intentional effort, you can easily slip into the practice of steering your buyers.

 The most important thing to know for the exam is that steering is the illegal practice of guiding someone to purchase or rent a home based on their race, religion, gender, color, familial status, or disability, according to the Fair Housing Act of 1968.